-Kirk represents clients in complex toxic tort and environmental litigation, as well as federal and state environmental compliance and enforcement matters in Illinois, Missouri, Kansas and elsewhere.
+Kirk represents clients in complex toxic tort and environmental litigation, as well as federal and state environmental compliance and enforcement matters in Illinois, Missouri, Kansas, Florida, Ohio and elsewhere.
 He is conversant in the relevant scientific and technical disciplines, such as hydrogeology, air dispersion modeling, toxicology and property valuation, and clients benefit from his ability to distill and present complex data in a meaningful and persuasive way in a variety of adversarial and counseling settings.
 Kirk recognizes the interplay between a client’s regulatory compliance efforts and its litigation risks.
 He guides clients through effective and efficient resolution of environmental disputes while minimizing negative impacts and disruptions to their business.

 Toxic Tort and Environmental Litigation – Kirk represents parties in complex, multiparty litigation involving toxic tort personal injury, property damage, medical monitoring and other claims for injunctive relief.
 He has successfully obtained exclusion of plaintiffs’ fate and transport expert testimony in toxic tort matters.
 Kirk has litigated CERCLA cost recovery and natural resource damage claims brought by federal, state and tribal authorities.

 - obtained summary judgment in Illinois state court in favor of mining client relating to personal injury and property damage allegations brought by residential property owners who alleged migration of mine tailings onto their property;

 - achieved the exclusion of plaintiffs’ air dispersion modeling expert in personal injury action in Oklahoma federal court alleging exposure to metals transported to residential properties via windborne pathway;

 - obtained dismissal of wrongful death claims in Illinois state court brought in connection with alleged exposure to benzene and other petroleum constituents in drinking water;